-14. The school-based health center should have a role in school-wide health education and outreach, school-based public health programs, youth development programs, or family support programs.
+- 14. The school-based health center should have a role in school-wide health education and outreach, school-based public health programs, youth development programs, or family support programs.
 Activities may include: classroom presentations, table/presentation at school functions, lunch time activities, posters or displays on campus, presentations to school staff, participation in wellness policy councils or other health committees, and nutrition and fitness promotion programs.
-Full-time centers should participate in/offer at least two school health-promoting activities/year.
-Part-time centers should participate in/offer at least one school health-promoting activity/year.

-15. Unlicensed staff that provides health education, youth development, and/or family support services should be trained in basic health promotion, public health, and/or community engagement principles.
-A CHES (certified health education specialist) is preferred, though not
+Full-time centers should participate in/offer at least two school health-promoting activities/year. - 15.
+Unlicensed staff that provides health education, youth development, and/or family support services should be trained in basic health promotion, public health, and/or community engagement principles.
+A CHES (certified health education specialist) is preferred, though not required.